Bangor & Beaumaris, Caernarvonshire

 The population falling within the union at the 1831 census had been 19,972 with parishes ranging in size from Llanfihangel-tyn-Sylwy (population 62) to Bangor itself (4,751).
 The average annual poor-rate expenditure for the period 1834-36 had been £6,452.

-The workhouse, designed by Messrs Weightman & Hadfield, was erected on a site at the east side of the Carnarvon Road at Glan Adda to the south-west of Bangor.
+The new building, designed by Messrs Weightman & Hadfield, opened its door on 22 September 1845.
 Its location and layout are shown on the 1900 map below.

-The workhouse adopted a somewhat unusal H-shaped layout with a long, possibly corridor-plan main block, with narrower cross-wings to each side.
+The workhouse had a long corridor-plan main block, with narrow cross-wings at each end.